iszczesniak/cpp/containers/index.md

 Where:

-* `declaration` declares the variable that is initialized with the container elements in every iteration of the loop.
+* `declaration` declares the variable that is initialized with the container elements (or more precisely, the range elements) in every iteration of the loop.
 We refer to this variable as the *declared variable*.

 * `expression` is the *range expression*.
 Most often, we put the container here.
 A range expression has the begin and end iterator values.

 * `statement` is the statement executed in every iteration of the loop.
+In that statement we use the declared variable.

 An example: